This post may contain affiliate links. Please read my disclosure policy.

 - Place the salt on a small plate, and completely stir in the the 1 teaspoon of the blueberry syrup.
 A fork is the easiest way to do this - kind of mash them together.

-- Spread the salt out on the plate to let it dry a little bit.
+- Spread the salt out on the plate to let it dry a little bit, though this is optional.

 Make the Margarita

-- Slide a small wedge of lime around the rim of each serving glass, and immediately rim the glass in the blueberry salt.
+- Slide a small wedge of lime around the rim of each serving glass, and immediately rim the glass in the blueberry salt, by sliding it around on the salt on the plate.
 Set aside.

 - Pour the drink into the rimmed glass, plop in a couple more ice cubes, some berries and slice or two of lime.